The Powers HOME Approach to Online Music Education

 - Piano Pairs Day Program (ages 9-18)

-We anticipate that additional options will be added this summer and for the fall semester.
+We anticipate that additional options will be added for the fall semester.

 If you or a family member is interested in enrolling in a HOME private lesson or group class, feel free to jump right to the class page you’re interested in above for all details, tuition, and registration, or fill out our inquiry form below to connect with a Powers staff member: